zzz77575/Reproduction-of-LDMGI/README.md

 ```

 ### Sample Visualization
+You can see the reconstruction of processed images using following commands:

 ```sh
 python data_samples.py [dataset_name]
 ```
 ### Clustering
+Conduct the experiment by:

 ```sh
 # Run specific model on dataset (use name or number)
 python main.py --dataset [name|number] --model [ldmgi|kmeans|1|2]